Vol 05: PPL/CPL Air Law (May 2023) - GST Excl

 Air Law is a subject that revolves around a number of documents such as Civil Aviation Rules, the Aeronautical Information Publication (AIP), the Civil Aviation Act and a few other legislative documents.
-The syllabus for Air Law, and references to the applicable documents, can be found on the CAA web site http://www.caa.govt.nz
+The syllabuses for both aeroplane and helicopter Air Law, and references to the applicable documents, can be found on the CAA web site http://www.caa.govt.nz

 Also available in iBook formatTo download/buy the Vol 5 in iBook format, click here.

 The Private/Commercial Pilot Series - Volume 5, Air Law